docmarionum1/bitku/README.md

 ### Deployment

+1. [Create an account](https://docs.onflow.org/concepts/accessing-testnet/#account-creation-and-token-funding-requests) and update the address and keys for `testnet-bitku-account` in `flow.json`.
+2. Run `flow transactions send cadence/transactions/setup_fusd_vault.cdc --network=testnet --signer testnet-bitku-account`
-1. Deploy the contracts with `flow project deploy --network=testnet --update`
+3. Deploy the contracts with `flow project deploy --network=testnet --update`
+4. Run `flow transactions send cadence/transactions/pre_mint.cdc --network=testnet --signer testnet-bitku-account --gas-limit 9999 8` 8 times to complete the pre-mint.
-2. From `web` run `npm run build` and then copy the files into the deployment repository and commit and push them to github.
+5. From `web` run `npm run build` and then copy the files into the deployment repository and commit and push them to github.
-3. If `HaikuNFT` needs to be updated, replace the from `*.cdc` imports with the actual addresses and then update it with `flow accounts update-contract HaikuNFT cadence/contracts/HaikuNFT.cdc --network=testnet --signer testnet-bitku-account`
+6. If `HaikuNFT` needs to be updated, replace the from `*.cdc` imports with the actual addresses and then update it with `flow accounts update-contract HaikuNFT cadence/contracts/HaikuNFT.cdc --network=testnet --signer testnet-bitku-account`